networknt/light-doc/content/en/tutorial/oauth/form-auth-local.md

 - DELETE
 ```

 As we don't have the light-oauth2 console hooked up yet, we don't have a chance to create a new client_id/client_secret pair.
 We need to rely on the create_mysql.sql script to populate a client for our test.
 There is an existing bootstrap client, and we just need to modify it with the following redirect_uri.
-The is the URI that will handle the authorization code returned from the light-oauth2 code service.
+It is the URI that will handle the authorization code returned from the light-oauth2 code service.
 The real handler is the light-spa-4j StatelessAuthHandler which is wired in the light-router handler.yml file.

 ```
 'https://lightapi.net/authorization'